raspberrypilearning/disco-dance-floor/en/step_2.md

 --- task ---

-Go to the Hierarchy and right-click on the 'Cube (2)' GameObject you just rotated.
+Go to the Hierarchy window and right-click on the 'Cube (2)' GameObject you just rotated.
 Select **Duplicate**.

 In the Inspector window, change the Transform properties of the new cube to Position Z=`-9.25`.